akshatshandilya6869/BridgeLabz_28/README.md

 - Learned implementation and Syntax of Stack,Queues and HashMaps.
 - Learned further more industrial usage git commands.
 - Gone through HashCodes and how to Generate them.

+## **14-02-25**
+- Learned about types of searching i.e. Linear Search and Binary Search.
+- Learned about BufferedReader,FileReader,StringBuilder,StringBuffer and InputStreamReader.
+- Gone through various complexities of searching algorithm.

+## **15-02-25**
+- Solved Searching algorithms questions from assignment.
+= Solved filereader,BufferReader,StringBuilder,StringBuffer and InputStreamReader  problems from assignment.

+## **16-02-25**
+- Learned about Algorithms's Runtime Analysis and Big-O Notation.
+- Gone through time and space complexity analysis,best,worst and average case complexities.
+- Gone through practical Guidelines for Optimizing Java Code.

+## **17-02-25**
+- Review 3 taken.
+- Solved various problems on finding out the fastest searching algorithms.
+- Solved various problems on finding out the fastest sorting algorithms.

+## **18-02-25**
+- Learned about Java Generics and Wildcards .
+- Brushed up on interfaces and abstraction.
+- Learned about Java Collections.

+## **19-02-25**
+- Submission of Java Generics assignment.
+- Gone through Java Streams fundamentals .

+## **20-02-25**
+-Submission of collections assignment
+-Submission of Java Streams Assignment.